RichardLitt/awesome-fantasy/README.md

 While targeted towards a slightly younger audience, this series has length and depth that many other fantasy series lack.
 Characters are animals living in a medievalesque world that works quite well. - [@depperm](https://github.com/depperm)

+The best descriptions of food in any books ever. - [@RichardLitt](https://github.com/RichardLitt)

 Books:

 - [Redwall](https://www.goodreads.com/book/show/20209935-redwall) [4.1] :fire: